 Read more about this Cape Town wine route and things to do in Stellenbosch.
 If you’re touring the wine estates and indulging in the region’s fabulous wines, I recommend using Uber or hiring a taxi for a day.

 Suggested duration: 2-3 days.
-Overnight in Stellenbosch and/or Franschhoek (links to accommodations on Booking.com).
+Overnight in or around Stellenbosch or Franschhoek (links to accommodations on Booking.com).
 Driving times: Cape Town to Stellenbosch (±50 minutes); Stellenbosch to Betty’s Bay via Grabouw (1 hour 40 minutes); Betty’s Bay to Strand (40 minutes).

 3. The southernmost tip of Africa